ziadhelou1/geodata_september2022_final_group_h/Task02/.ipynb_checkpoints/README-checkpoint.md

 Refreshing the view and "v_station_prec" is shown in the view.

-Next steps:
+Next steps: <br />
-1- Open QGIS new project
+1- Open QGIS new project<br />
-2- Add the view that we created as a layer: Layer > Add Layer > Add PostGIS Layers 3- Creacting a new connection.
+2- Add the view that we created as a layer: Layer > Add Layer > Add PostGIS Layers<br />
+3- Creacting a new connection.<br />
-4- In the Authentication, filling inside the basic tab the user name and we store it.
+4- In the Authentication, filling inside the basic tab the user name and we store it.<br />
-Username: "geo_master"
+Username: "geo_master"<br />
-5- Clicking ok and typing the password: "xxxxxx"
+5- Clicking ok<br />
-Password: "xxxxxx"
+Password: "xxxxxx"<br />
 6- To find the view, we have to drop it.
-So we open the windows powershell where we stopped after step number 7 in Task 2.1 and we type the following code: drop view dwd.v_stations_prec;
+So we open the windows powershell where we stopped after step number 7 in Task 2.1 and we type the following code:<br />
+drop view dwd.v_stations_prec;<br />
-6- Finding the view table in the dwd Schema so we can add it as a layer > click on it "v_stations_prec" > edit the Feature id and turn on station_id and ts > Add it
+6- Finding the view table in the dwd Schema so we can add it as a layer > click on it "v_stations_prec" > edit the Feature id and turn on station_id and ts > Add it<br />
-Now we can see the stations popping up.
+Now we can see the stations popping up.<br />
-We define a date range so QGIS will read the information only during the flooding event, by right clicking on v_stations_prec > update sql layer, we add a second condition: where ts > '2021-07-10 00:00:00' and ts < '2021-07-17 00:00:00' We used this date so we can have the flooding date in the middle of the start date and end date.
+We define a date range so QGIS will read the information only during the flooding event, by right clicking on v_stations_prec > update sql layer, we add a second condition:<br />
+where ts > '2021-07-10 00:00:00' and ts < '2021-07-17 00:00:00'<br />
+We used this date so we can have the flooding date in the middle of the start date and end date.<br />

 We added the stations also as PostGIS layer but it was not necessary since we are going to use only the stations that are collecting precipitation information during the flooding event.

 Now we can see the stations.
 We fix the color of the precipitations value so we can use them later in task2.3 for the animation, and we fix the size of the circle of the stations so they can be shown clearly using the following steps:

-1- Right click on the v_stations_prec
+1- Right click on the v_stations_prec<br />
-2- Symbology
+2- Symbology<br />
-3- Graduated
+3- Graduated<br />
-4- Colors we use wiki-precip-mm, a specified colors for precipitation in mm in QGIS.
+4- Colors we use wiki-precip-mm, a specified colors for precipitation in mm in QGIS.<br />
 5- Symbol size 4.4mm

 ## Sub-Task 2.3 Question: Use the QGIS Temporal Controller to produce an animation